-Coronavirus: Centre’s new advisory for Unlock-1 bans prasad, holy water in religious places
+Coronavirus: With 9,851 new cases, India’s tally crosses 2.26 lakh, toll now 6,348

-Masks are mandatory at all restaurants, while large gatherings and touching of idols is banned at places of worship.
+Masks are mandatory at restaurants, while large gatherings and touching of idols is banned at places of worship, according to Centre’s advisory for Unlock-1.

+The number of coronavirus cases in India rose to 2,26,770 on Friday morning after 9,851 more people tested positive for the infection in 24 hours.
+This is the biggest single-day increase in the number of cases.
+The country’s toll rose by 273 to 6,348.

 The Union Health Ministry on Thursday issued the Standard Operating Procedure to stop the spread of the coronavirus in places of worship, malls, restaurants, hotels and offices, as part of “Unlock 1” of a three-phase plan to lift the nationwide lockdown.
 Masks are mandatory at all restaurants, while large gatherings and touching of idols is banned at places of worship.